artischockee/twenty-one-points/README.md

 Because of that, the cards like Jack (J), Queen (Q) and King (K) have their weight not 10, but 2, 3 and 4 accordingly.
 The Ace (A) has his total weight of 11.
 Another cards have their weight by the numbering.

 ## Goals
-- [ ] Write basic business logic (it is not completed yet)
+- [x] Write basic Model's logic
 - [ ] Make an interaction for players's table
-- [ ] Unite the model and the view using controller
+- [ ] Unite the Model and the View using Controller

 ## Disclaimer
 The author **doesn't** appreciate gambling, so the development of this program wasn't in his plans.
 It was a customer's desire.
 But anyway, this development gave the author the new experience in programming.
 The author was honestly trying (and he still tries) to make a good, handy design of the program, therefore please, give your feedback.
 Thank you!